toolleeo/cli-apps/README.md

 * [Alsamixer](http://www.alsa-project.org/main/index.php/Main_Page) - ALSA mixer with curses interfaces.
 * [cmus](https://cmus.github.io/) - A fast and lightweight audio player with configurable keybindings and playlist support.
 * [espeak](http://espeak.sourceforge.net/) - "a compact open source software speech synthesizer for English and other languages."
+* [kord](https://github.com/synestematic/kord) - A python framework that provides programmers with a simple api for the creation of music-based applications
 * [MOC](https://moc.daper.net/) - (music on console) is a powerful and easy to use console audio player; user interface a la Midnight Commander; plenty of features; fully controllable from the keyboard.
 * [Mp3blaster](http://www.mp3blaster.org/?m=1) - Audio player for the text console.
 * [mpg123](http://mpg123.org/) - Quick `mp3` sound file player; no visual interface, just a command-line audio file player for `mp3` files.